wesleypereiradasilveira/orm/README.md

 # orm-sqlalchemy-sqlmodel
-Practice project using SQLAlchemy, SQL Model and Python
+A Data Model project using SQLAlchemy ORM, SQL Model and Python